tulip-control/gr1c/doc/formats.md

 ============

 The purpose of this page is to describe the file formats supported by gr1c.
-The specification The command-line argument "-t" is used to specify the format in which to output the synthesized strategy.
+The command-line argument "-t" is used to specify the format in which to output the synthesized strategy.
 A key to the choices, including functions that provide it, is:

 - `txt` : simple plaintext format (not standard); list_aut_dump()
 - `dot` : [Graphviz dot](http://www.graphviz.org/); dot_aut_dump()